-— At Le Sallay Academy there will be children from all over the world.
-Do you think it will impact your work?
+— At Le Sallay Academy there are children from all over the world.
+How does it impact your work?

 — Yulia, we know that you teach math to students with diverse learning needs.
 What does teaching math mean for you?

 — I never considered teaching math until one year I was offered the chance to work as a math coach and math interventionist.
 Since then, I’ve been working with students with diverse learning needs.
 I guess my interest in teaching math is hereditary, as several generations of my family members were mathematicians and math teachers.
 I combine math with special education in various roles: as a math interventionist, math co-teacher, and special education math teacher.
 I have predominantly worked with students diagnosed with high incidence disabilities (ADHD, learning disabilities, dyscalculia, dyslexia, anxiety, depression) and ASD (autism spectrum disorders).

 — What are the challenges and rewards of being a special education teacher?